 1. Chief Inspector ensures all applicable AD(s) are accomplished in accordance with the directions given in each AD.
 Chief Maintenance will schedule the AD accomplishments.
 The required Material will prepare if there are any material requirements.
 2. AD can be signed off by the following personnel: - a.
 Company authorized Engineer / Inspector with proper rating. - b.
 Persons employed by an Approved Maintenance Organization (AMO) and authorized by the AMO to work on the equipment being repaired, overhauled or serviced.
 3. Airworthiness Directives will be analyzed by the Chief Inspector and will determine which AD will be accomplished and the appropriate action will be taken at that time.
-(Form SCA/MTC/068) 4.
-Applicable AD's, mandatory service bulletins and mandatory instructions or orders shall be maintained by Engineering & PPC section.
+4. Applicable AD's, mandatory service bulletins and mandatory instructions or orders shall be maintained by Engineering & PPC section.
 5. All modification must be sentenced by Engineering & PPC in consultation with Technical Manager and Chief Inspector.
 6. Where AD's mandatory MODs and other mandatory orders have to be incorporated with short lead time, purchase of the modification list may be classified as AOG to expedite purchase.
 7. For each AD, Work Order shall be completed.
 The Work Order is intended to be a sentencing document that clarifies what is required to comply with the AD.

 8. The Work Order shall include the main requirements of the AD, and specifies the thresholds, action documents and responsibilities of respective departments.
 Relevant information and discussion shall be included in the Engineering Instruction as notes.
 9. Repetitive inspections of AD's that do not have terminating action may be incorporated into the maintenance schedule to ensure control and timely compliance.
 These controls contained in the Technical Directive Compliance (AD / SB Status Record) on the form: SCA/MTC/032.
 10. Engineering & PPC section shall be responsible to plan and ensure embodiment of AD's, and any mandatory order prior to the due date.
-11. Approval holders are not allowed to defer any task that forms part of an AD unless approval is obtained from DGCAs through Chief Inspector.
-12. Compliance of AD's and any mandatory orders shall be recorded in Camp System / Cescom.
-13. All AD's and SB's original certified documentation shall be kept by Engineering & PPC section for records.
+11. Approval holders are not allowed to defer any task that forms part of an AD unless approval is obtained from DGCA's through Chief Inspector.
+12. All AD's and SB's original certified documentation shall be kept by Engineering & PPC section for records.